 Top it with dukkah, this flavourful Middle-Eastern blend of nuts, seeds, and spices (which has its own nutritional clout to boot), and you’ll never think of eggs the same way again.

 Move on over A-list, the B’s are coming in!

-3. For large eggs, let them sit for 8 minutes (adjust time for larger or smaller eggs).
+- For large eggs, let them sit for 8 minutes (adjust the time for larger or smaller eggs).

-1. Toast the pistachios, sesame seeds, cumin and coriander seeds in a dry skillet over a medium low heat until lightly browned and fragrant.
+- Toast the pistachios, sesame seeds, cumin and coriander seeds in a dry skillet over medium-low heat until lightly browned and fragrant.
 Set aside to cool.

-3. Grind in spice grinder or dry canister of a high-speed blender until it forms a coarse meal.
+- Grind in a spice grinder or dry canister of a high-speed blender until it forms a coarse meal.

 - Sprinkle on hard-boiled eggs for a salty, savoury snack!
 It will keep in the fridge for a month or two in an airtight container.

 Tip: if you have leftovers, you can use them to top other types of eggs (poached or fried are really good), mix with raw olive oil for a bread or vegetable dip, or coat a piece of fish before cooking.
 B-elicious!